 You probably associate mulch with springtime more than summer.
 After all, that’s when rich layers of the brownish-reddish stuff crop up in garden beds everywhere, from front yards to grocery store parking lots.

-Mulch is also good for keeping weeds at bay, which makes your job of maintenance much easier.
+Mulch is also good for keeping weeds at bay, which makes maintenance much easier.

 Most of all, mulch helps to keep plant roots cool and retain moisture in the soil during the hot and dry summer months.
 And when the rains finally do come gushing down, mulch will help prevent soil erosion, trapping more of the precious water to soothe thirsty plants.

 If you’re going to be watering plants (and let’s face it, even the most drought-tolerant among them still need some TLC during particularly brutal days) then you want to do it wisely, without wasting a moment or a drop.

 That means avoiding watering during the hottest part of the day.
 Contrary to popular myth, watering under the sun will not burn your plants, but it will render your efforts less effective.
 Water will evaporate far quicker during the height of a sunny afternoon, and plants will not reap the benefits you intend.

 In fact, plants that only receive a small amount of water may actually go dormant in an effort to conserve what little moisture they get.